 Why is this training important?

 Rule 5 enforcement has been going on in Indiana for more than 10 years, but municipal inspectors still report seeing many of the most basic Rule 5 violations on sites during the construction season.
-Through multiple discussions with numerous contractors regarding the issues and problems, it became clear to our participating MS4 coordinators that far too many of the contractors really do not understand the practices that they have the task and responsibility of installing, maintaining and eventually removing.
+And construction site runoff is one of the leading pollution sources to local streams, and is, therefore a regulatory and quality-of-life priority for all local municipalities.
+With all of these violations and the amount of runoff entering our streams, our MS4 coordinators agree that far too many of the contractors really do not understand the practices that they have the task and responsibility of installing, maintaining and eventually removing.
 Contractors need to be knowledgeable enough to know when a practice is failing or is even ill-prescribed for given site conditions.
-This will allow them to fix the failure effectively and/or work with the project engineer to insure that the construction site stays in compliance (therefore avoiding fines and stop-work orders).
-Construction site run-off is one of the leading pollution sources to local streams and is therefore a regulatory and quality-of-life priority for all local municipalities.
+This training provides them with the information to fix the failure effectively and/or work with the project engineer to ensure that the construction site stays in compliance (therefore avoiding fines and stop-work orders).
 Enforcement is on the rise; therefore, being trained and certified is a great way to stay in compliance, and even secure future business as a responsible contractor.

 The program offers two tracks, the first of which is a Basic Training & Certification focused on the installation, maintenance and inspection of the most common construction BMPs, in addition to regulatory and other relevant information.
 Those who complete the Basic Training and pass the optional test receive a Trained Individual Certification and are added to a database of Trained Individuals.
 The database allows participating municipalities to verify contractor qualifications.
 We highly recommend starting with this track to ensure a good understanding of the fundamentals.